iamshivanshyadav/Sortiva/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the terms of the license.
----

-Feel free to customize the README file further to include any additional information or sections that are relevant to your project.